-As there is significant competition among purchasers of oil and natural gas in the areas of the Underlying Properties, the loss of one or both of these purchasers does not present a significant risk.
-If one or both of the largest purchasers were lost, several entities could purchase the oil and natural gas produced from the Underlying Properties with little or no interruption to the business.
+As there is significant competition among purchasers of oil and natural gas in the areas of the Underlying Properties, the loss of one or all of these purchasers does not present a significant risk.
+If one or all of the largest purchasers were lost, several entities could purchase the oil and natural gas produced from the Underlying Properties with little or no interruption to the business.

-Enduro entered into certain hedge contacts related to the Underlying Properties through December 31, 2013, for which settlements are included in the Net Profits Interest calculation.
-The hedge contracts are with two counterparties, Merrill Lynch Commodities, Inc. and BNP Paribas.
+Enduro entered into certain hedge contacts related to the Underlying Properties for production periods through December 31, 2013, for which settlements are included in the Net Profits Interest calculation.
+The hedge contracts were with two counterparties, Merrill Lynch Commodities, Inc. and BNP Paribas.